 Some signature voices will reflect the nuances of an actor’s personality, while others will stand in stark contrast to the actor’s authentic self when they aren’t in the presence of a microphone.
 As in all walks of life, the voice you most enjoy doing may not be the voice that lands you the most work.

-It is worth noting, however, that the market for traditional, exaggerated radio voices has plummeted, while the demand for conversational voices has risen.
+It is worth noting, however, that the market for traditional, exaggerated radio voices has plummeted, whereas the demand for conversational voices has increased.
 Listeners are more adept than you may imagine at discerning whether a speaker is communicating naturally, or whether they are putting on a show.
 When in doubt, pursue your natural voice.

-At the end of the day, you shouldn’t entirely fashion your signature voice after what you imagine will bring you fame and fortune.
-Instead, you should work with the unique qualities of the voice you already have.
-If your signature voice is authentic and experienced, the voice acting industry is so diverse that you will no doubt find a place where your sound can thrive.
+At the end of the day, you shouldn’t fashion your signature voice after what you think will bring you fame and fortune.
+Instead, work with the unique qualities of the voice you already have.
+If your signature voice is authentic and trained, finding your place in voice acting and thriving as a professional voice actor will be much easier.